yojoots/libbitcoin-system-wiki/BIP38-Privacy-Security-and-Security.md

 Given that the *multiply mode* scenario rests on the presumption that the owner cannot trust the printer, we conclude that there is no valid use case for the `confirmation code`.
 The scenario should be:

  1. The owner creates a `token` using a secret passphrase.
- 1. The owner provides the `token` to the printer.
+ 2. The owner provides the `token` to the printer.
- 1. The printer generates an `encrypted private key` from the `token`.
+ 3. The printer generates an `encrypted private key` from the `token`.
- 1. The printer provides the `encrypted private key` to the owner.
+ 5. The owner obtains the `payment address` from the `encrypted private key` using the passphrase.
- 1. The owner obtains the `payment address` from the `encrypted private key` using the passphrase.
+ 4. The printer provides the `encrypted private key` to the owner.

  * Steps 1 and 5 **must** be carried out on a trusted platform by the owner.
  * The printer will have knowledge of the `public key` (and `payment address`).